martrapp/astro-vtbot/README.md

 > Eliminate the Pseudo-Scrolling of the Main Section: With [`<PageOffset />`](https://events-3bg.pages.dev/library/PageOffset/), The Bag offers a simple to use component that eliminates pseudo scrolling effects induced by morph transitions on elements that are larger than the viewport.
 Especially useful to get a smooth and neat transition animation for your main content.

+## Recently learned tricks ##

 > Improved Sidebar Handling: When you navigate to a page that has its entry within a collapsed category, the category is now automatically turned open.
 If the current page marker is outside the visible part of the sidebar, it is automatically scrolled into view. **New: Support for your own customizations!**

-## Recently learned tricks ##

 > If you want to use `transition:persist` inside the main content area, you can do that now!
 As of v1.7.8 the `<ReplacementSwap />` component handles `data-astro-transition-persist` attributes within the replaced DOM trees in the same way as Astro's built-in `swap()` function does.

-> The [Jotter](https://events-3bg.pages.dev/jotter/) now leverages Starlight!
-The beginning of a more structured and searchable version of the pile of notes that it was.

 > Starlight Support: Ever wanted to see what your Starlight site looks like with view transitions enabled?
 Follow [these steps](https://events-3bg.pages.dev/jotter/starlight/guide/) to get rid of full page loads and make your Starlight site look like a SPA!